MatthieuStigler/tsDyn/cran-comments.md

 ## R CMD check results

 - winbuilder R-oldrelease has a NOTE, _Possibly mis-spelled words in DESCRIPTION_, but the words are all listed in inst/WORDLIST.
-- winbuilder R-release and devel have a NOTE, _Found the following (possibly) invalid DOIs:_, but this is a false positive.
-- there is a NOTE on ATLAS due to some differences in numerical precision.
-Unfortunaltey, as ATLAS is not replicable, it is not possible to address this issue, see: https://stat.ethz.ch/pipermail/r-devel/2019-December/078852.html
+- there is a possible NOTE on ATLAS due to some differences in numerical precision.
+Unfortunately, as ATLAS is not replicable on r-hub to the best of my knowledge, it is not possible for me to verify/address this issue, see: https://stat.ethz.ch/pipermail/r-devel/2019-December/078852.html